Milan's new metro line project

 Milan’s New M4 Metro

-World's fastest connection between the airport and the city centre
+World's fastest route between the airport and the city centre

 Milan, evermore in the heart of Europe: east to west in just 30 minutes with the new M4 Milan line

 The M4 or "Blue Line" is the new Milan metro line, an engineering project that is essential for developing the Lombardy capital and strengthening its position in Europe.
-Milan’s M4 will connect the city from east to west, passing through the historic centre and reaching Linate airport.
+Milan’s M4 runs under the city from east to west, passing through the historic centre and reaching Linate airport.
 From its two terminals, Linate and San Cristoforo, the Milan M4 line is 15 km long with 21 stations.
-Travelling between these two stations will only take 30 minutes.
+Travelling between these two stations it only takes 30 minutes, and only 12 minutes from Linate Airport to the city centre.

-The new metro line will be entirely underground, fully automated and driverless, allowing for the use of safer and more efficient driverless trains.
-The M4 will cross Milan's historic centre, allowing rapid travel along the east/west route of the city, significantly reducing road traffic.
+The new metro line is entirely underground, fully automated and driverless, allowing for the use of safer and more efficient driverless trains.
+The M4 crosses Milan's historic centre, allowing rapid travel along the east/west route of the city, significantly reducing road traffic.

-In addition to the interchange with Linate airport, the work will have two interchange stations with the existing metro line: with the red line at San Babila station and with the green line at Sant'Ambrogio.
-The M4 will be connected to the suburban railway lines at the Forlanini FS, Dateo and San Cristoforo stations.
-Thanks to a short pedestrian connection to the outside that starts at Sforza Policlinico station, the work will also be connected to the yellow line at Missori station.
+In addition to the interchange with Linate airport, the work has two interchange stations with the existing metro line: with the red line at San Babila station and with the green line at Sant'Ambrogio station.
+The M4 is connected to the suburban railway lines at the Forlanini FS, Dateo and San Cristoforo stations.
+Thanks to a short pedestrian connection to the outside that starts at Sforza Policlinico station, it is possible to reach the yellow line at Missori station.

-As the map of Milan’s M4, below, shows, the project involves building two single-track tunnels, one for each direction, 21 stations, 30 buildings and a workshop depot.
+The project involved building two single-track tunnels, one for each direction, 21 stations, 30 buildings and a workshop depot.
 The M4 Metro mainly falls within the perimeter of the Municipality of Milan, running for a small portion into the territory of the municipalities of Segrate and Peschiera Borromeo, near the eastern terminal.

 Find out more about the Milan's M4 Metro Line Project